SQream/sqream_docs/operational_guides/hardware_guide.rst

 ***********************
 Hardware Guide
 ***********************

-This guide describes the SQream reference architecture, emphasizing the benefits to the technical audience, and provides guidance for end-users on selecting the right configuration for a SQream installation.
+The **Hardware Guide** describes the SQream reference architecture, emphasizing the benefits to the technical audience, and provides guidance for end-users on selecting the right configuration for a SQream installation.

 .. rubric:: Need help?